scireum/sirius-db/README.md

 Provides access to popular databases like **JDBC/SQL, MongoDB, Redis or Elasticsearch**.

-For each database a *low level interface* is provided which combines configuration, monitoring, metrics and debugging with best performance possible.
+For each database a *low level interface* is provided which combines configuration, monitoring, metrics and debugging with the best performance possible.

 Additionally a mapping layer is provided for JDBC, MongoDB and Elasticsearch, which is called [Mixing](src/main/java/sirius/db/mixing).